When it comes to fleet trucks, what, exactly, defines “productivity”?

 Also, be careful and avoid under-spec’ing the vehicle.
 An overloaded truck is prone to liability issues, unexpected downtime, and higher maintenance costs — all of which detract from the vehicle’s productivity.

-“Don’t build a truck that’s intended to operate at 100 percent of its capacity.
+“Don’t build a truck that’s intended to operate at 100% of its capacity.
 That’s just not good for the truck.
 You’re going to find yourself tearing the truck up,” Scare said.
 “When you see maintenance costs increase, sometimes it’s because you’re overloading the vehicle, grossing it out every day, instead of spec’ing a larger vehicle that would allow you to operate the vehicle under capacity.”

 A practical tip to make the truck more productive is to include a buffer when spec’ing a truck’s payload capacity.
-A general rule of thumb, according to Neitzel, is to build a vehicle designed to do its job while being able to stay within 80-85 percent of the truck’s maximum capacity.
+A general rule of thumb, according to Neitzel, is to build a vehicle designed to do its job while being able to stay within 80-85 % of the truck’s maximum capacity.